spring/spring-website/wwwroot/phpbb/docs/events.md

 * Purpose: Add options to the bottom of the drop-down lists block of the Edit Display Options screen

-ucp_profile_profile_info_before
+ucp_prefs_view_select_menu_prepend
 ===
 * Locations:
-    + styles/prosilver/template/ucp_profile_profile_info.html
+    + styles/prosilver/template/ucp_prefs_view.html
-* Since: 3.1.4-RC1
+* Since: 3.1.0-a1
-* Purpose: Add options in profile page fieldset - before jabber field.
+* Purpose: Add options to the top of the drop-down lists block of the Edit Display Options screen

 ucp_profile_profile_info_after
 ===